 If you want to learn more about how sound works, check out this video:

 Absorbing Sound vs. Blocking Sound

-To fully understand how noise-cancelling foam works, it’s essential first to explain the terms between sound absorption and sound blocking.
+To fully understand how noise-canceling foam works, it’s essential first to explain the terms between sound absorption and sound blocking.
 Although these terms are often used when discussing soundproofing, there is a huge difference between them.